And, as long as you build great apps, nobody really cares if you actually are a dog

 Before the 1990s, the internet was the exclusive domain of academics, government engineers, or people who worked for NASA, CERN, and other acronyms.
 A small, elite club.

 Internet-savvy dogs were a metaphor for the other 5.5 billion humans on earth at the time.
 Extend the power of the internet to them.
 Let them be who they want to be, learn what they want to learn, and create what they want to create.
 Today, 4.4 billion of the 7.7 billion people living on our planet have access to the internet, often through an Android App on a Mobile Device.
 The power is in our hands - quite literally, with each mobile application we use - for better or worse.

 These days, the metaphor still applies, but the dogs are different.

-In our Software-as-a-Service world, some platform “marketplaces” still feel like the pre-1990s internet.
-Many “ecosystems” in our world are still the preserve of the wealthy or well-funded.
-Some are populated solely by IPO’d or heavily venture funded companies, selling software to equally wealthy peers for a starting price of hundreds of thousands of dollars a year.
-If de-democratization is a word, these “platforms” are a perfect descriptor.
+In our Software-as-a-Service world, it feels almost every app store still acts like the pre-1990s internet.
+Many ecosystems in our world are still the preserve of the wealthy or well-funded.
+Some are populated solely by IPO'd or heavily venture funded companies, selling software to equally wealthy peers for a starting price of hundreds of thousands of dollars a year.
+If de-democratization is a word, these platforms are a perfect descriptor.

-Even worse, in these “marketplaces” there are no dogs.
-Instead, they’re small, elite clubs.
+Even worse, in these app marketplaces there are no dogs.
+Instead, they're small, elite clubs.

 However, things are changing - fast.
 Platforms like Atlassian and Shopify have removed barriers from and between those that need software, and those that need to integrate or build on it.
-Freemium models, transparent pricing, and free, easy to use tools for developers are disrupting the world of SaaS, accelerating the consumerization of the enterprise in the process.
+Freemium models, transparent pricing, great customer service, and free, easy to use tools for developers are disrupting the world of SaaS, accelerating the consumerization of the enterprise in the process.
 Building platform market share through each app store is easier than ever.

-With over 3,000 apps available to customers through each, Atlassian and Shopify’s app marketplaces are the epitome of democratization in action.
-A diverse choice of apps, available to anyone, anywhere, and at a low cost, with a fast authorised payment via various payment types including credit card - or no cost at all.
+With over 3,000 apps available to potential customers through each open platform, Atlassian and Shopify's app marketplaces are the epitome of democratization in action.
+A diverse choice of certain apps, available to anyone, anywhere, and at a low cost, with a fast authorised payment via various payment types including credit card - or no cost at all.

 Their creators are increasingly diverse.
-A vast amount of apps in both marketplaces were built by bootstrapped or self-funded developers.
-These developers are the dogs of SaaS.
-With reviews and ratings built-in to these marketplaces, customers decide which dogs win or lose.
+A vast amount of apps in each app store were built by bootstrapped or self-funded developers.
+These builders of each deep integration are the dogs of SaaS.
+With reviews and ratings built-in to every app store, customers decide which dogs win or lose.
 The power is in their hands, especially if the app marketplaces they visit are availalble on their mobile operating system, across all sized mobile device screens.

 In Atlassian’s view, a strong ecosystem is “Why we win.”

 Of course, everyone at HubSpot has been busy removing barriers, too.
 Our freemium-flywheel motions are going well.
-We continue to create value before we extract it, with over 400,000 weekly active users of our free CRM, and almost 65,000 customers paying us each month.
+We continue to create value before we extract from potential users, with over 400,000 weekly active users of our free CRM, and almost 65,000 customers paying us each month.

 They definitely wouldn't exist if we had excluded the dogs that created them from our territory.

-True App Marketplaces act as centres of gravity for new, open app economies that embrace diversity, reward transparency, data security and customer support, and provide equal opportunities for creators to connect and transact with consumers based on merit - whether or not they’re well known, or well funded.
+True App Marketplaces act as centres of gravity for new, open app economies that embrace diversity, reward transparency, data security and customer support, and provide equal opportunities for creators to connect and transact with consumers based on merit - whether or not they're well known, or well funded.
 All dogs are treated equally.

 After all, on the true App Marketplaces, nobody knows you're a dog.